nativescript-vue/nativescript-vue/README.md

 ## Update to v3 from v2

 ### Start of the application
-As the way of starting a vue application, NativeScript-Vue has changed, has also done so to follow the vueE3 format.
+As the way of starting a vue application, NativeScript-Vue has changed, has also done so to follow the vue 3 format.

 Before (v2)
 ```ts